 I dropped back to the track, and followed it down The Den to Denend and the road.
 A short walk on tarmac and I was back to Newtyle, with a clear picture in my head of how to get from Dunsinane Hill in the west to Craigowl in the east.
 And, you’ll notice, not a single picture of the actual scenery along my routes.
 Sigh.

 Note: The variety of access to the west side of the Ballo hills is a little complicated, and difficult to make out on my rather winding GPS route map.
-Here’s the OS 1:25,000 marked up more clearly:
+Here they are, marked up more clearly:

 Update: The paths going uphill from the north car-park are now (June) both deeply eroded by mountain bikes.
 Here’s what’s going on: